OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 `localhost` is correct when testing from the Docker host.
 The Inkplate firmware must use the host's LAN hostname or IP address in `calendar.url`.

-Set each enabled MQTT host to a broker reachable from inside the container.
+Set each enabled MQTT broker to an address reachable from inside the container.
 On Docker Desktop, `host.docker.internal` usually points to the host.
 On Linux, you may prefer to run the MQTT broker as another Compose service or use the host's LAN IP.